Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Adults: What to Know

 How is this diagnosed?

-This condition may be diagnosed based on your medical history and symptoms, and a physical exam.
-Your health care provider may use a swab to take a mucus sample from your nose (nasal swab).
-This sample can be tested to determine what virus is causing the illness.
+Your health care provider may also use a swab to take a mucus sample from your nose (nasal swab).
+This sample can be tested to see what virus is causing the illness.

 How is this treated?

-URIs usually get better on their own within 7–10 days.
-Medicines cannot cure URIs, but your health care provider may recommend certain medicines to help relieve symptoms, such as:
+URIs often get better on their own within 7–10 days.
+Medicines don't cure URIs, but your provider may suggest certain medicines to help with symptoms.
+These may include:

 Over-the-counter cold medicines.

-Cough suppressants.
-Coughing is a type of defense against infection that helps to clear the respiratory system, so take these medicines only as recommended by your health care provider.
+Medicines to reduce coughing (cough suppressants).
+Coughing is a type of defense against infection.
+It helps to clear the nose, throat, windpipe, and lungs.
+So you should take these medicines only as told.

 Follow these instructions at home: